List of ATP number 1 ranked doubles tennis players

-The ATP rankings are the Association of Tennis Professionals' (ATP) merit-based system for determining the rankings in men's tennis.
+The ATP rankings by the Association of Tennis Professionals (ATP) are the merit-based system for determining the rankings in men's tennis.
 In doubles, the top-ranked team is the pair who, over the previous 52 weeks, has gathered the most ATP rankings points.
 Points are awarded based on how far a team advances in tournaments and the category of those tournaments.
 The ATP has used a computerized system for determining doubles rankings since 1976.
 An updated rankings list is released at the beginning of each week.